 If you look back towards Shin-Kobe, you can see how the city basically backs right up to the mountains.
-The topography reminds me a little of Valparaiso, Chile, though unlike Valparaiso, the city’s development pretty much comes to an end once you reach the hills.
+The topography reminds me a little of Valparaiso, Chile.
+Unlike Valparaiso, the city’s development pretty much comes to an end once you reach the hills.

-The walk downtown takes 20-30 minutes, and you’ll soon come across Higashiyuenchi Park, where you’ll find yet another landmark reminding you of Valparaiso – a Flower Clock, one that looks very similar to its famous cousin in Viña del Mar.
+The walk downtown takes 20-30 minutes, and you’ll soon come across Higashiyuenchi Park.
+Here, you’ll find yet another landmark reminding you of Valparaiso – a Flower Clock, one that looks very similar to its famous cousin in Viña del Mar.

 The park also had the beginnings of a winter art display, with several decorative snowflakes placed in the center of the park.

 From here, we were hoping to visit the Kobe Pearl Museum, but unfortunately, it was closed on Saturday.
 We decided to just head back towards Shin-Kobe, but via a somewhat circuitous route to kill more time.
 We ended up in the bustling Sannomiya commercial district, which was already starting to get busy with weekend shoppers.
 In addition to large, multi-story shopping malls, Sannomiya is full of pedestrian-only streets that have been partially or fully covered to create a large public shopping area someone reminiscent of the Grand Bazaar in Istanbul.
 If you’re looking for trinkets to bring back from Japan, chances are you can find it here.

 Incidentally, if you’re just looking for a place to get a steak to cross the item off your bucket list, Sannomiya is the place to go.
 Restaurants peddling Kobe beef to passing gringos are a dime a dozen on the main streets.
 Is it top quality beef?
 Probably not.
 Would I have been able to tell the difference between the cheap stuff here and what I ate?
 I don’t know, but I doubt it.
 You’ll have to decide the appropriate cost/quality trade-off.